-- No hassle in managing and storing products as no storage needed.
+- No hassle in managing and storing products as no storage is needed.

-- Refund is taken care of, by Amazon.
+- The refund is taken care of by Amazon.

 Cons of Fulfilled By Amazon

-- Can be costly if profits margins are low or if you have a small business.
+- It can be costly if profit margins are low or if you have a small business.

-- Division of inventory diminishes your control over your it.
+- Division of inventory diminishes your control over it.